-Students have with a secure logon and password (via the Department of Education and Training, Victoria.) to allow us to use Minecraft for Education and other Microsoft supported educational services.
+This year, The Patch students will be working within the Google Classroom and Education modules, and will be issued with a secure logon and password (via the Department of Education and Training, Victoria.)
+Teaching staff moderate all digital classroom sites, and interactive work will be undertaken by students.
+This is an initiative of the DET Victoria.
+The DET secure logon process will also allow the students to have a Microsoft Account, to allow us to use Minecraft for Education and other Microsoft supported educational services.